 • Magnetic filter included.

-• Dry-heated rotatable arm for recirculation or transfer.
+• Heated swivel outlet arm for recirculation loop or chocolate transfer.

 • 80 kg steel balls.